bgoktugozdemir-dev/AI-Powered-Travel-Assistant/assets/system_prompt.md

    - Show a simple weather forecast for each day of the user's travel period (temperature, rain, weather type).

 8. **Output Structure**
-   - Present all information in a clear, structured, and easy-to-read summary.
+   - Present all information in a clear, structured, and easy-to-read summary in **valid JSON format**.
    - When showing prices, always display both the user's home currency and the destination currency.
    - If any information is unavailable, clearly state what is missing and suggest alternatives or next steps.

 ## Example Output

-The output has to be in json format.
+The output must be in JSON format as shown below:

 ```json
 {